dcos/dcos-core-cli/README.md

 environment in order to run the tests.
 A simple script you can use to modify your environment can be seen below.

-*NOTE*: Make sure you run this script from your Python dcos-cli directory.
+*NOTE*: Make sure you run this script from your Python dcos-core-cli directory.

 *NOTE*: You will need to customize the first few lines in the script appropriate for your setup.
 A description of the variables you need to